 Equipment You Will Need

-- A DSLR, Bridge or Compact camera with full manual control capabilities (some 'point & shoot' cameras and mobile phones will be excluded from this)
+- A DSLR, Bridge or Compact camera with full manual control capability

 - A sturdy tripod